← All writing

 single bank @ L=15three banks @ {15, 19, 23}

 Anchored to the n=1000 multi-injection experiment.
-Single-bank baseline numbers are public; the three-bank lift is the shape of the gain.
-Specific best-results are redacted pending publication.
+Single-bank baseline numbers are public; the three-bank bars show the shape of the gain, with the best results redacted pending publication.

 100%